FlexMeasures/flexmeasures/documentation/api/introduction.rst

         "prior": "2020-08-01T17:00:00Z"
     }

-These parameters denote that the data should have been recorded at least 6 hours before the fact (i.e. forecasts) and prior to 5 PM on August 1st 2020 (UTC).
+These fields denote that the data should have been recorded at least 6 hours before the fact (i.e. forecasts) and prior to 5 PM on August 1st 2020 (UTC).

 .. _prognoses:

 Prognoses
 ^^^^^^^^^

-Some POST endpoints have two optional parameters to allow setting the time at which beliefs are recorded explicitly.
+Some POST endpoints have two optional fields to allow setting the time at which beliefs are recorded explicitly.
 This is useful to keep an accurate history of what was known at what time, especially for prognoses.
 If not used, |FLEXMEASURES_PLATFORM_NAME| will infer the prior from the arrival time of the message.

-The "prior" parameter (a timestamp) can be used to set a single time at which the entire prognosis was recorded.
+The "prior" field (a timestamp) can be used to set a single time at which the entire prognosis was recorded.
-Alternatively, the "horizon" parameter (a duration) can be used to set the recording times relative to each prognosed event.
+Alternatively, the "horizon" field (a duration) can be used to set the recording times relative to each prognosed event.
-In case both parameters are set, the earliest recording time is determined.
+In case both fields are set, the earliest recording time is determined.

-The two timing parameters follow the ISO 8601 standard and are interpreted as follows:
+The two timing fields follow the ISO 8601 standard and are interpreted as follows:

 .. code-block:: json